-- The administrative staff listed above will listen to each case seriously and determine the appropriate action including: notifying local law enforcement agencies, if not already notified. - If a crime has or is occurring that poses a serious or ongoing threat to the safety of rest of the campus community, a timely warning will be made to the campus community (notification via verbal communication, posting signs at school entrances with appropriate instructions, text, e-mail, social media). - EWHAI will take administrative action against any student, client, faculty or staff member is the come was committed by one of these parties; whether on campus, adjacent property to campus, or elsewhere (probation/dismissal depending on the severity of the crime). - If the crime was committed by a person outside of this school against one of our students, clients, faculty, or staff members on campus, we recommend that the individual contact a school Campus Security Authority (listed above) so that we can notify or encourage the individual to notify the local authorities to take action against the person(s) (as the situation warrants) to keep our campus safe and secure for all. - If the crime was committed by a person outside of this school against one of our students, clients, faculty, or staff members elsewhere off campus, we recommend that the individual contact the local authorities to take action against the person(s), as well as a CSA to keep our campus safe and secure for all to enjoy. - EWHAI will make a report to students, faculty, and staff of any such occurrences no later than 48 hours after we are notified.
+- The administrative staff listed above will listen to each case seriously and determine the appropriate action including: notifying local law enforcement agencies, if not already notified. - If a crime has or is occurring that poses a serious or ongoing threat to the safety of rest of the campus community, a timely warning will be made to the campus community (notification via verbal communication, posting signs at school entrances with appropriate instructions, text, e-mail, social media). - EWHAI will take administrative action against any student, client, faculty or staff member is the come was committed by one of these parties; whether on campus, adjacent property to campus, or elsewhere (probation/dismissal depending on the severity of the crime). - If the crime was committed by a person outside of this school against one of our students, clients, faculty, or staff members on campus, we recommend that the individual contact the campus director, so that we can notify or encourage the individual to notify the local authorities to take action against the person(s) (as the situation warrants) to keep our campus safe and secure for all. - If the crime was committed by a person outside of this school against one of our students, clients, faculty, or staff members elsewhere off campus, we recommend that the individual contact the local authorities to take action against the person(s), as well as the campus director, to keep our campus safe and secure for all to enjoy. - EWHAI will make a report to students, faculty, and staff of any such occurrences no later than 48 hours after we are notified.

-We believe our campus is safe and have had only relatively minor past occurrences of crimes, and no crimes on campus or adjacent public properties since we began reporting for the year 2012.
-Our security has 24h surveillance cameras that monitor school entrances and exits.
+We believe our campus is safe and have had only relatively minor past occurrences of crimes, and no crimes on campus or adjacent public properties since we began reporting for the year 2013.